jfox13-nd/BirthdayImessage/README.md

 # BirthdayImessage
-Will imessage friends and family on their birthdays (Mac only)
+These scripts will imessage friends and family on their birthdays (Mac only)

 Replace all instance of {relevant filepath} with the relavent filepath, and add any birthdays you desire to the script to the dictionary in birthdayList.py.
 An example birthday is given.